 (I’ve had to add this text in a normal text box so it doesn’t convert the keystrokes.
-And now for some reason the bullets are different.)
+But the text boxes don’t format bullets the same way on my site for some reason.)

 What if you don’t want to mess with HTML or add markdown blocks to your webpage?